RafaelEchart/React_SpacesReserve/README.md

 - To run tests for current app, please run below commands in your terminal:
 - `n/a`

+## Project Management
+- The workflow of this project is managed by [Final group capstone: Book an Appointment](https://github.com/users/Hope1226/projects/1).

 ## Author

 👤 **Rafael Echart**